Karthikramanathan35/Karthik_Resume/README.md

-# Karthik Ramanathan – Data Analyst Portfolio
+# Karthik Ramanathan – Portfolio

 Welcome to my professional portfolio repository.
 I am **Karthik Ramanathan**, a Data Analyst with 2+ years of experience in transforming complex datasets into actionable business insights using SQL, Python, Power BI, and Azure technologies.